Psychology Major - BA or BS Psychology Programs

 Undergraduate Minors

-Increase the value of your degree as a digital communication major by adding an undergraduate minor that best suits your personal and professional goals.
+Increase the value of your degree as a psychology major by adding an undergraduate minor that best suits your personal and professional goals.

 Whether you're pursuing the BA or BS academic track for your degree in psychology, GMercyU offers a robust core curriculum.
 Here’s a peek of just a few of the classes offered for psychology majors.